jianliang00/git-pick/README.md

 - `--commit` – the commit hash from the source repository to replay.
 - `--map` – optional path mappings in the form `source=destination` that rewrite the commit paths.
 - `--skip` – optional paths that should be ignored during synchronisation.
+- `--author-name` / `--author-email` – optional overrides for the author information of the replayed commit.
+- `--committer-name` / `--committer-email` – optional overrides for the committer information of the replayed commit.

 ### Example